 After trying out the NTG3, I was reminded of why I love the Rode brand as much as I do.
 For vocal ranges of tenor through mezzo soprano they have serious game, and if that’s your range, you don’t need to lay out all that cheddar for the Sennheiser 416 (unless you do a bunch of character voices in falsetto or voices with a gravelly low end).

 You may be tempted into getting the NTG2 or NTG4, but resist those temptations.
 Those mics are really best suited for live video recording rather than studio work.

 The Shure SM7B is a wonderful mic for people with a challenging recording environment or for those looking for a darker tone instead of a more detailed high end.

 If you need something that rejects background noise but can't spring for the pricey shotgun mics, this may be your salvation.

 There is a richness and fullness to this mic that you don't get with the Rode mics, but you sacrifice some upper frequency clarity and definition.

 The SM7B is also great for spaces that are hard to treat or larger than a typical recording booth size and won't put a big dent in your bank account.

 Audio-Technica is far from my favorite brand, but this is definitely one of my favorite mics.
 For some voice actors, this is the Cinderella slipper that is "just right" for your unique voice.
 Tube like sound without the tube hassle and headaches.

 The sE Electronics sE4400a is wonderful if you need versatility.
-I find that if you're going from narration to voice acting for a video game or a character in an audio book, you can use the same mic to record omnidirectional, cardioid, distance, proximity, and a high pass filter along with a 10 or 20 dB cut.
-Go from a whisper to a scream and capture your most visceral performance with the flip of a switch.
+I find it very useful for voice acting for a video game or a characters in an audio book, because you can use the same mic to record omnidirectional, cardioid, distance, proximity, and as if that wasn't already crazy convient, there are also toggles for high pass filter along and a 10 or 20 dB cut .
+Going from a whisper to a scream and moving around your recording space freely, allows you to capture your most visceral performance with the flip of a switch.